MarlonPlease/Analysis-of-Power-Outages/README.md

 By performing these cleaning steps, we have transformed and organized the data to facilitate subsequent analysis and exploration of the power outage events.

+To conduct the Univariate Analysis, we had to remove the

 I guess we put some graph here

 ***Univariate Analysis***